Our Therapists

 Charlene offers face to face and online sessions and works with children, families, young people and adults.

-She offers session at the following times.
+She offers sessions at the following times.

 Issues Charlene can help with include anxiety, low mood, OCD, low self esteem, trauma, perinatal mental health, fertility issues.